The 10th International conference on ICT & Accessibility

 • Future Trends in AI & Accessibility: AI for cognitive disabilities, explainable AI for assistive applications

-Track 03: Smart and Pervasive Systems for Accessibility
+Smart and Pervasive Systems for Accessibility

 • Ambient Assisted Living (AAL) & Smart Homes: AI-driven automation for independent living